-A student's combined score for an ATAR course with written component only is the same as the student's written combined mark for that course.
+A student's combined score for an ATAR course with a written component only is the same as the student's written combined mark for that course.

 It cannot be assumed that, for courses with both a written and a practical component, the combined marks for the written component and the combined marks for the practical component of a course are on the same scale.
-Because of this, the combined marks for each component of a course are statistically equated (placed on the same).
+As a result, the combined marks for each component of a course are statistically equated.

-A student's combined score for an ATAR course with both a written and a practical component is calculated as the weighted average of the statistically equated combined scores of the two components.
+A student's combined score for an ATAR course with both a written and a practical component is calculated as the weighted average2 of the statistically equated combined scores of the two components.

-For a detailed account of the processes used to moderate school marks, and produce combined scores, see https://senior-secondary.scsa.wa.edu.au/assessment/examinations.
+For a detailed explanation of the processes used to moderate school marks and to calculate combined scores, see https://senior-secondary.scsa.wa.edu.au/assessment/examinations.